Scalingo/documentation/_posts/languages/ruby/2000-01-01-bundler-configuration.md

 $ scalingo env-set BUNDLE_WITHOUT=development:test:ci
 ```

-## Gem source protected by user and password
+## Gem Source protected by User and Password

 If you need to install a gem which is in a repository requiring authentication: